 - You've installed and configured the IBM HTTP Server according to IBM's documentation. - You've downloaded and extracted the version-appropriate .zip archive for your environment.
-For example: - pingaccess-agent-apache22-rhel7.zip - o pingaccess-agent-apache22-rhel8.zip - apachect1 for the running IBM HTTP Server instance is in the file path. - You've installed the Apache installation at \$IHS.
+For example: - pingaccess-agent-apache22-rhel8.zip - apachect1 for the running IBM HTTP Server instance is in the file path. - You've installed the Apache installation at \$IHS.
 If you haven't, modify the file paths specified in this procedure based on where your Apache installation and configuration files are located. - You've installed libcurl and PCRE or verified that they are installed.
 To install these packages, use the yum install libcurl pcre command.